Homeowners Insurance Loss of Use Coverage: What Is It?

 When Is a Home Considered Uninhabitable?

 A home is categorized as uninhabitable when it becomes unfit for living.
-While the specifics of what constitutes an uninhabitable home may vary depending on the insurance company and policy, insurers typically look at the following before deeming it uninhabitable:
+While the specifics of what constitutes an uninhabitable home may vary depending on the insurance company and policy, insurers often look at the following before deeming it uninhabitable:

 firstAidKit icon